 - Although it created a board to mark World Haemophilia Day, it didn't carry through enough with this.
 It only pinned 4 images and could certainly learn a lesson from GE’s Cancer Pintherapy board.

 Two well-known pharmaceutical companies that have claimed Pinterest names, but haven’t created any boards are Sanofi and Astra Zeneca.
 But at least, they have staked their rightful claim to their Pinterest names.
 Take a look at some of these Pinterest accounts, all familiar pharma names, but not claimed by pharma.

 The start of a new year inevitably brings new predictions for social media marketing and according to author and social media strategist, Ekaterina Walter “2013 is the year when we will truly feel the rise of visual marketing.
 Visuals and video done right are highly effective in cutting through the noise.
 It is snackable kind of content that resonates with people across the globe and increases engagement across social nets.
 Brands will need to understand what it takes to do visual marketing well, whether within their current communities or new networks like Pinterest, Instagram, and others.”

 If pharma choose to engage on Pinterest, they need to do it right.
 Like all social media platforms, Pinterest is not about advertising.
 Don't just jump on board without a clear strategy.
 Learn lessons from those who are getting it right, understand what your audience is looking for and know the related industries or topics they are interested in.

 Marie Ennis-O’Connor is a PR consultant and award-winning health blogger with a passionate interest in healthcare social media and patient advocacy.
-She is regularly invited to present at leading international healthcare conferences.
-Marie is co-founder of #BCCEU, Europe's first breast cancer social media chat and is a founding member and social media manager for Health2.0 Dublin, part ...
+Marie is regularly invited to speak at international conferences and teaches workshops on topics ranging from e-patients and participatory medicine, to the ethical and effective use of social media in healthcare.
+She is a founding member and ...